lmenna/CryptoDevelopment/README.md

 # CryptoDevelopment
-Smart contract development mainly with Ethereum
+Smart contract development mainly with Ethereum using Solidity, JavaScript and web3.